scrabbletank/farhome-rules/spacehome/rulesdoc.md

 #### Sustained Spells
 There's no more concentration saves, instead some spells have the Sustained tag.
 While a spell is sustained it reduces the energy limit of the caster by the energy spent on the spell.
 You can stop sustaining a spell at any time, causing the effects of the spell to end.

+#### Omnibots
+Some casters come with specialized drones called Omnibots.
+Omnibots can only be used with Machine Soul spells, and allow you to bypass the _Sustained_ tag by using one of these Omnibots.
+When used in this way you are unable to end the effects yourself.
+Unless otherwise stated by the spell, Omnibots have a duration of 1 hour.
+Omnibots can be targeted by effects that cause _Disrupt_ which automatically ends the spell.

+Omnibots recharge at the end of an encounter.

 ## Espers
 Spells in this game are much flatter than farhome.
 For example, there is no spell level.
 As long as you have the spell capsule socketed into a caster you can cast the spell.
 Instead, all spells can be empowered by spending more energy.
 The amount of energy you can spend is based on the casters energy limit, with spells having varied base energy costs.